vanshika0307/morr_assignment/README.md

 Here, loosely-coupled React architecture is used.
 As, there are components. like footer header etc., can be reusable in whole application.The idea is to break down your application into smaller, single-purpose components.

 ### Are there any improvements you could make to your submission?
+If I was having more time I would have made such improvements given below, although considering the time I think the assigment is efficient in many areas:-
 - I could improve the UI of the Application.
 - I could define more clear structure.
 - I could focus more on more efficient code.